-Trying to navigate the daunting task of deciding what to wear for a formal social event is a tricky feat, but there are a handful of essential tips every man should know to ease the pressure.
-The dreaded dress code can cause a lot of confusion which sometimes doesn’t allow you to look forward to the upcoming formal social event, but with preparation, there’s no need to worry.
+The British formal social calendar is packed with prestigious events that require the most appropriate formal wear attire.
+Trying to navigate the daunting task of deciding what to wear for a formal social event or how to dress for a formal event is a tricky feat, but there are a handful of essential tips every man should know to ease the pressure.

-Let’s get straight into our top tips for what to wear for a formal social event
+Let’s get straight into our top tips for what to wear for an event

 What to wear for a formal social event: 4 best practices